NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 meter in this DEM, as the stereo process is lossy.
 This is explained in more detail in :numref:`post-spacing`.

+See :numref:`running-stereo` for more details about the various speed-vs-accuracy tradeoffs.

 In :numref:`mapproj-example-fig` we show the effect of using mapprojected images on accuracy of the final DEM.